 ● Successful candidates will be able to complete the Habitat for Humanity Competent Person Training within the first 30 days of employment.

-● Ability to maneuver typical construction site obstacles.
+● Ability to effectively operate or manage standard construction related equipment, machines, tools and to maneuver typical construction site obstacles.

-● Ability to climb, jump, lift, reach, carry a minimum of 50 pounds, as required.
+● Ability to climb, lift, reach, stand for extended periods of time and carry a minimum of 50 pounds, as required.

 Send Resume, Cover letter and Salary Requirements to: email@example.com

-Subject line of email should state Construction Mgr.
+Subject line of the email should state Construction Mgr.